-Herminia Ibarra is the Cora Chaired Professor of Leadership and Learning and Professor of Organisational Behaviour at INSEAD.
+Herminia Ibarra is the Cora Chaired Professor of Leadership and Learning, and Professor of Organizational Behavior at INSEAD.
 Prior to joining INSEAD she served on the Harvard Business School faculty for thirteen years.
-She is Vice-Chair of the World Economic Forum’s Global Agenda Council on Women's Empowerment and Chairs the Visiting Committee of the Harvard Business School.
-Thinkers50 ranked Ibarra #9 among the most influential business gurus in the world.
+She is a member of the World Economic Forum Global Agenda Councils, a judge for the Financial Times and McKinsey Business Book of the Year Award, and Chairs the Visiting Committee of the Harvard Business School.
+Thinkers 50 ranked Ibarra #9 among the most influential business gurus in the world.

 Career & Professional Development; Identity; Leadership; Gender.